capactio/website/docs/feature/policies/overview.md

                 path: "cap.type.gcp.auth.service-account"
                 revision: "0.1.0"
 ```

+> Instructions how to create a TypeInstance using the Capact CLI can be found [here](./../../cli/commands/capact_typeinstance_create.md).

 The rule defines that Engine should select Implementation, which requires GCP Service Account TypeInstance.
 To inject the TypeInstance in a proper place, the Implementation must define `alias` for a given requirement: